Fritz Hildebrandt - Grouping

 Bernburg

 Bernburg is a town in Saxony-Anhalt, Germany, capital of the district of Salzlandkreis.
-It is situated on the river
+It is situated on the

-as well as a popular, recently updated bear pit in its moat.
+featuring a museum as well as a popular, recently updated bear pit in its moat.

 A modern view of scenic and historic Bernburg.